Eliminate Your Dental Anxiety

 Sedation dentistry allows your doctor to provide a variety of dental treatments safely and comfortably for patients who experience anxiety when visiting the dentist.
+Our dentists are licensed by the Canadian Dental Association to administer sedation.
 There are several benefits to sedation dentistry, including:

 - No memory of undergoing the procedure

 - No sense of time while under sedation

 - No fear or anxiety during treatment

 Types of Sedation Dentistry